 Is gum disease contagious?

 Not necessarily.
 Gum disease is not like a virus that can spread through the air or skin-to-skin contact.
-Gum disease is very localized to your mouth, so it can spread by kissing someone with a compromised immune system, bad oral hygiene, and mouth damage.
-It is rare to pass gum disease to a partner if they have excellent oral health.
+It is very localized to the mouth, so it can spread by kissing someone with a compromised immune system, bad oral hygiene, or mouth damage.
+Passing gum disease to a partner is rare if they have excellent oral health.

-Will my bleeding gums stop bleeding on their own?
+Will my gums stop bleeding on their own?

-Bleeding gums due to gum disease does not automatically cure itself.
+Bleeding gums due to gum disease do not automatically cure themselves.
 Gum disease is a progressive disease that does not go away on its own without medical intervention.
 If you leave gum disease untreated, your bleeding gums will only get worse and lead to more severe issues down the road.

 Treating Bleeding Gums Near You